fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 Precomputed results for the assembly of the sample is available in the following directory :  *~/SummerSchoolMicrobiome/UsingRayMeta/Sample_RVH-2106-Ray-2017-06-06*.

 We will look at the final version of the precomputed assembly.
-Note that this assembly was done using 4 processors, si it took approximately half the time of our current assemblyé
+Note that this assembly was done using 4 processors, so it took approximately half the time of our current assembly.

 ```
 cd ~/SummerSchoolMicrobiome/UsingRayMeta/Sample_RVH-2106-Ray-2017-06-06